notexplosive/notexplosive.github.io/_posts/2023-07-10-pest-control-making-of.md

     -> that starts fast and ends slow
     -> over 3 seconds
 ```

+(Caveat: "starts fast and ends slow" is sometimes called "ease in" ... or is it "ease out"?
+I always get these confused, so I use more direct language)

 What this will do is cause the vector V to have the value `{300, 200}` in 3 seconds, and in the meantime it will have a bunch of values in between such that it will start out very fast and then slow down as it approaches its destination.
 Don't worry about the quadratic part, that just describes the specifics of how it will speed up and slow down.